 Sometimes all it takes is a moment for an accident to happen, yet, there are more than a couple of ways in which you can prevent your dog from getting lost.

-Your dog is more than just a pet, he is a family member.
-Some people will say that pet can be replaced, but without someone you like and care so much, your life would definitely not be the same.
+Your dog is more than just a pet.
+He is a family member.
+Some people will say that pets can be replaced, but your life would definitely not be the same without someone you like and care about so much.
 Therefore, the very thought of losing your beloved pet may be more than a little upsetting.
 In fact, it wouldn’t be a stretch to assume that it’s a loss you wouldn’t be able to recover from anytime soon.
 Sure, sometimes all it takes is a moment for an accident to happen, yet, there are more than a couple of ways in which you can prevent your dog from getting lost.
 Here are some of them.

-Just because you trust your pet and know that they’re well behaved, you shouldn’t ignore the possibility that they might get distracted by something and just wander off.
-There’s no way around it, seeing as how some dogs are naturally mischievous and playful, add an extra bit of curiosity to the mix and you won’t be able to leave them from sight for even a second.
+Just because you trust your pet and know that they’re well behaved, you shouldn’t ignore the possibility that they might get distracted by something and wander off.
 The safest way to go about this is to use a leash.
+There’s no way around it, seeing as how some dogs are naturally mischievous and playful, add an extra bit of curiosity to the mix, and you won’t be able to leave them from sight for even a second.
 Still, you need to be sure that it’s an adequate leash.

-The next thing you should bear in mind is the fact that there are some moments in which you won’t have full control over your pet.
+The next thing you should bear in mind is that there are some moments in which you won’t have full control over your pet.
 For instance, some unfortunate dog owners claim that the riskiest moment, in this regard, is the one where you’re opening the door of your car.
 Fortunately, a doggy seat belt is a thing nowadays, and it’s a safety measure that you need to keep in mind.
-Also, when opening the window to let some fresh air in, there’s no need to push this too far.
+Also, there’s no need to push this too far when opening the window to let some fresh air in.
 Just make sure to open it so much that the breeze can come in.
 This should be more than enough.

-The next important thing you need to bear in mind is the fact that felling 100 percent safe is seldom a smart choice or a good idea.
-You see, there may be a breach in the wall you’re unaware off or a flaw in your door that may allow your pet to leave.
-Also, you need to remember that your dog is an excellent digger, which will allow them to dig under your fence in order to get out.
-Look for any signs of damage in order to prevent these tiny escape artists find a breach in your perimeter.
+The next important thing you need to bear in mind is that feeling 100 percent safe is seldom a smart choice or a good idea.
+You see, there may be a breach in the wall you’re unaware of or a flaw in your door that may allow your pet to leave.
+Also, you need to remember that your dog is an excellent digger, which will allow them to dig under your fence to get out.
+Look for any signs of damage to prevent these tiny escape artists from finding a breach in your perimeter.

 At the end of the day, preventing your dog from getting lost is a continuous effort that stems from constant fear.
-However, you shouldn’t allow this to put you under too much stress.
+However, it would be best not to allow this to put you under too much stress.
 As long as you take these several safety measures, the chance of anything unforeseen happening will be quite low indeed.

 about the author

-Emma Williams is an Australian writer with a master‘s degree in business administration, who has a passion for anything lifestyle and design related.
+Emma Williams is an Australian writer with a master‘s degree in business administration who has a passion for lifestyle and design-related.
 She spends most of her time redecorating and participating in house projects.
-As a great nature lover, her biggest pleasure is spending time in a small cottage by the river.
+As a great nature lover, her greatest pleasure is spending time in a small cottage by the river.